sphinx-gallery/sphinx-gallery/doc/configuration.rst

 about API usage.
 Note, the command-line binary ``neato`` from the ``graphviz`` C utility as well as the ``graphviz`` Python package are required for making the unused and used API entry graphs.

+The page is generated into your source directory as ``sg_api_usage.rst``, alongside the ``*.dot`` files backing its graphs.
+These are only rewritten when the API usage actually changes, so that unchanged rebuilds skip the page entirely; you will likely want to add them to your ``.gitignore``.

 .. _api_usage_ignore: